JaymeeCasabuena/JaymeeCasabuena/README.md

 ## 🏃 Ongoing Projects:
 - **PanelPals** a comic review and forum website built using Angular, Bootstrap, Express.js, Node.js, and SQLite
 - **Pollinate** a web application enabling users to log and map tree-planting locations built using Next.js, Tailwind, PostgreSQL, Prisma, Google Maps API
-- **Discord work log** currently planning on creating a discord bot that will help track work hours and will return work log summary
+- **Discord task manager bot** currently planning on creating a discord bot that will help track work hours and will return work log summary

 --